sjasvinder/CaseStudyProject/README.md

                            # Project Title:   Airline & Hotel Booking web portal System

-# SDLC Cycle: Software development life cycle
+# SDLC Cycle: Software Development Life Cycle
 The Agile principles and Scrum framework was considered while working on this project along with the SDLC/STLC cycles during compile of this project.
 This involves the following stages: